Set up the connection in Linux

 dnf install strongswan

-Copy the following files from the VPN server to the client:
+1.1 First of all, the user needs to copy the following files from the VPN server to their Linux client:

 • /opt/niflheim/configs/<external_ip>/ipsec/.pki/certs/<user_name>.crt to /etc/ipsec.d/certs